If you have dogs or cats, you may notice that some food, while safe for humans, can seriously threaten the health of your pets.

 In dogs and cats, ethanol toxicosis often happens when animals have alcoholic beverage accidentally or eat rotten apples, sloe berries, and uncooked bread as well as pizza dough.

 The clinical signs can appear within an hour of consumption, and animals may show depression, loss of muscular coordination, lethargy, and sedation.

 The third type of food is grapes and their dried products, including raisins, sultanas, and currants.
 The food can cause renal failure in dogs.

-Research has shown that a small doses of raisons (2.8 mg) and 4-5 grapes can cause renal failure in a dog weighing 8.2 kg.
+Research has shown that small doses of raisins (2.8 mg) and 4-5 grapes can cause renal failure in a dog weighing 8.2 kg.
 Thus, eating any quantity of these fruits may be problematic.

 A typical clinical sign is vomiting, which often occurs within 24 hours and is followed by renal failure.

 Besides the above types of food, hops, macadamia nuts, coffee, tea, guarana, chocolate, candy, and sugar-free gum may also cause health problems in dogs and cats.

 People should pay attention to this when feeding their pets.